dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Key Hierarchy

-The key schedule for EDHOC is described in Section 4 of {{I-D.ietf-lake-edhoc}}.
-The Key_Material and Method-Id SHALL be derived from the PRK_exporter using the EDHOC-Exporter interface, see Section 4.2.1 of {{I-D.ietf-lake-edhoc}}.
+The key schedule for EDHOC is described in Section 4 of {{RFC9528}}.
+The Key_Material and Method-Id SHALL be derived from the PRK_exporter using the EDHOC-Exporter interface, see Section 4.2.1 of {{RFC9528}}.

 Type is the value of the EAP Type field defined in Section 2 of {{RFC3748}}.
 For EAP-EDHOC, the Type field has the value TBD1.